 |Brendan Hassett is Milton Brockett Porter Professor of Mathematics at Rice University in Houston, Texas.
 He received his BA in 1992 from Yale and his PhD from Harvard in 1996 under the supervision of Joseph Harris.

 From 1996 to 2000 he worked as a Dickson Instructor at the University of Chicago; for part of this time he was supported by a National Science Foundation Postdoctoral Research Fellowship.
-He has been a faculty member at Rice since 2000 and has chaired its mathematics department since 2009.
+He has been a faculty member at Rice since 2000 and has chaired its mathematics department from 2009 to 2014.
 He has held visiting positions at the Mittag Leffler Institute in Stockholm, the Chinese University of Hong Kong, and the University of Paris (Orsay).

 Brendan’s research focus is algebraic geometry.
 He enjoys geometric questions inspired from number theory, problems natural from an arithmetic perspective but with surprising geometric implications.
 He also likes classification problems involving a wide range of techniques, from the classical theory of algebraic curves through Hodge theory and birational geometry.